 BALANCED BUDGETS.
 Boards have a duty to assess the membership sufficient to carry out their duties as directors.
-In addition, budgets need to be balanced: "An association shall not impose or collect an assessment or fee that exceeds the amount necessary to defray the costs for which it is levied.
+In addition, budgets must be balanced since boards cannot not impose an assessment that exceeds the amount necessary to defray the costs for which it is levied.
 (Civ.
 Code 5600(b).)
 Any increase in annual assessments (dues) requires the preparation, approval, and distribution of a budget within certain statutory guidelines and deadlines as described below.

 1. Pro Forma Budget.
 A pro forma operating budget is typically prepared by management or a budget committee or the board (or a combination of the three).
 An operating budget encompasses all expenses for the fiscal year including contributions to reserves.
 The budget must estimate revenue and expenses on an accrual basis.
 (Civ.
 Code §5300(b)(1).)

 2. Basis for Budget.
 As nonprofit organizations, associations must budget so that revenues do not exceed expenses, i.e., total income minus expenses should equal zero.
 There are two techniques for preparing budgets: